geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 destination-atop
 ................

-The destination is painted fully, the destination only where it intersects the source
+The destination is painted fully, the destination only where it intersects the source.

 .. list-table::
    :widths: 50 50